 Fajita Traybake Mexican Lasagne

 This delicious Fajita Traybake is a Mexican flavour take on a lasagne.
-It combines the delicious fajita flavours while adding yummy layers for a yummy meal.
+It combines the delicious fajita flavours while adding yummy layers for a yummy family favourite meal.
+Making a Mexican Lasagne is easy to make really fun to build up the layers with tortillas, fajita spice mix and creamy cheese.

 I don’t know whether it’s lockdown causing craziness or genius but I wanted to see if a Fajita Traybake, a sort of Mexican lasagne would work.
 Oh how it worked!
 I have absolutely loved creating this and I was amazed at how much my family did too.
 We’ve already made it twice since the original experiment.